KMoscipan/Store-Performance/README.md

 ## Steps and Methodology

 ### 1. Data Sources and Schema
-The data for this project was sourced from the [Contoso Retail Demo Database](https://www.microsoft.com/en-us/download/details.aspx?id=18279).
+The data for this project was sourced from the [Contoso Database](https://www.microsoft.com/en-us/download/details.aspx?id=18279).
 Below is the schema diagram showing the key tables and relationships used in this project:

 (image)